andrewpham/Genesis-Engine/README.md

 ### How to build on Windows 7/8/10
 You will require both the 2013 and 2015 Visual C++ redistributable packages.
-Easiest way to fulfill this requirement is to just simply install both Visual Studio 2013 and Visual Studio 2015 **OR** 2017, which you can find [here.](https://www.visualstudio.com/en-us/news/releasenotes/vs2013-archive).
+Easiest way to fulfill this requirement is to just simply install both Visual Studio 2013 and Visual Studio 2015 **or** 2017, which you can find [here.](https://www.visualstudio.com/en-us/news/releasenotes/vs2013-archive).

 Make sure you have a graphics card that supports OpenGL 4.3.
 You may have to install the latest drivers